webmentordev/reverb-chat-livewire-laravel-12/README.md

 * No Multiline Input (yet)
 * Message sound on receiving new message
 * Send Image, automatically store in the Public Folder to be accessible
-* Auto delete 1 day old messages
+* Auto delete 1 day old messages along with images uploaded with the message